Mico27/gbs-DynamicProjectilePlugin/README.md

 ### Default

-A straight-line projectile — the stock behaviour, plus this plugin's tile collision, bounce/stop and impact scripts.
+A straight-line shot.
+This is the stock behaviour plus this plugin's tile collision, bounce and stop handling, and its impact scripts.

 **Slot fields:** Tile Collision Behaviour · Gravity · Tile Collision Override **Launch parameters:** none